OpenNBS/NoteBlockWorld/web/posts/help/3_browsing-songs.md

 ### License

 The license of the song determines how you can use the song in your projects.
 Note Block World offers two types of licenses: the **Standard License** and the **Creative Commons Share-Alike** License.
-You can find more information about these licenses in our [Community Guidelines](/guidelines) or in the help page on [downloading songs](/help/4_downloading_songs).
+You can find more information about these licenses in our [Terms of Service](/terms) or in the help page on [downloading songs](/help/downloading_songs).

 ## Conclusion